 • schools;

-• secondary special education;
+• secondary specialized education;

 • higher education (obtaining an academic degree).

 Example.
 Mikhaleva K. receives a salary of 55,000 rubles. per month.
-Mikhaleva's annual personal income tax is 85,800 rubles.
+Mikhaleva’s annual personal income tax is 85,800 rubles.
 (7150 × 12, where 7150 is 13% of 55000).
-She pays 80,000 rubles annually. for my son's studies at the university.
-The maximum limit per year for the return of the amount for the education of children is 50,000 rubles, therefore, 6500 rub.
+She pays 80,000 rubles annually. for my son's studies at university.
+The maximum limit per year for refunding the amount for children’s education is 50,000 rubles, therefore, 6500 rub.
 Mikhaleva will return.

 • expenses for paid treatment children (wards);